 Each UVA Engineering department has a strong and distinctive approach to education and research, although increasingly students and faculty are working collaboratively, across department boundaries, to tackle societal challenges that need an interdisciplinary perspective.

 The last 30 years have witnessed an explosion in our knowledge of the human body and our ability to treat disease.
 Members of our Biomedical Engineering Department have made important contributions to this progress.
 Using our perspective as engineers, we are making groundbreaking discoveries in fields like systems biology and biomedical data sciences, medical imaging, and cellular and tissue engineering.

 The Department of Chemical Engineering is developing solutions to some of society’s most pressing challenges in areas like renewable energy and water purification, while pursuing exciting opportunities in biotechnology and biomolecular engineering that can improve medical treatments and save lives.
 This vision of chemical engineering in service to society makes the department an exciting place to study and conduct research.

 Computer science animates our world, driving innovation and discovery that touches every aspect of our lives, from communications devices to the latest medical technology.
 At UVA, computer science and computer engineering students and faculty are drawn to difficult technical problems, such as protecting computer systems from the world's best cyber criminals and addressing complex technological barriers in the race to build ever-smaller, faster, and smarter computer processors.
 Our work has the potential to solve some of the biggest challenges of the next century.

 Electrical and computer systems are fundamental to modern life, from smart energy management to mission-critical defense systems, from wireless communications to life-saving healthcare devices.
-Electrical engineers and computer engineers continuously improve the technology and capabilities of almost every device and system that is of benefit to society today, or will be in the future.
+Computer engineers and electrical engineers continuously improve the technology and capabilities of almost every device and system that is of benefit to society today, or will be in the future.
 The Charles L. Brown Department of Electrical and Computer Engineering pursues better, more effective approaches to research and education to maximize our impact in this fast-changing world.